flutter/website/src/content/app-architecture/guide.md

 logging out of an app is generally not done on a dedicated screen.
 The ability to log out is generally presented to the user as a button in a menu, a user account screen, or any number of different locations.
-It’s often presented in multiple locations.
+It's often presented in multiple locations.
 In that scenario, you may have a `LogoutViewModel` and a `LogoutView` which only contains a single button that can be dropped into other widgets.